 The astronomy major is designed to provide a good foundation in modern science with a focus on astronomy.
 Taken alone, it is suited for students who wish to apply scientific training in a broad general context.
-If coupled with a major in physics, the astronomy major or minor provides the foundation to pursue a career as a professional astronomer.
+If coupled with a major in physics, the astronomy major provides the foundation to pursue a career as a professional astronomer.
 Advanced courses in mathematics and a facility in computer programming are strongly encouraged.

 Many astronomy majors conduct independent research projects, experiencing both the discipline and the excitement of making astronomical discoveries.
 Recent senior thesis projects "Studying Accretion and Winds in Young Stars with Spectroscopy" by Jenny Podel '14 and "Revisiting Forbidden Lines in T Tauri Stars," by Wanda Feng '15 won the Five College Astronomy Mary Dailey Irvine Prize for best undergraduate thesis.